 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to the outcome.
 A failure of one or more clinical trials can occur at any stage of testing.
 Clinical trials may produce negative or inconclusive results, and we or any future collaborators may decide, or regulators may require us, to conduct additional clinical trials or preclinical studies.
 We will be required to demonstrate with substantial evidence through adequate and well-controlled clinical trials that our drug candidates are safe and effective for use in treating specific conditions in order to obtain marketing approvals for their commercial sale.
 Success in preclinical studies and early-stage clinical trials does not mean that any future larger registration clinical trials will be successful because drug candidates in later-stage clinical trials may fail to demonstrate safety and efficacy to the satisfaction of the FDA and non-U.S. regulatory authorities despite having progressed through preclinical studies and early-stage clinical trials.
-Drug candidates that have shown promising results in preclinical studies and early-stage clinical trials.
-Additionally, the outcome of preclinical studies and early-stage clinical trials.
-Additionally, the outcome of preclinical studies and early-stage clinical trials.
+Drug candidates that have shown promising results in preclinical studies and early-stage clinical trials may still suffer significant setbacks in subsequent larger registration clinical trials.
+Additionally, the outcome of preclinical studies and early-stage clinical trials may not be predictive of the success of later-stage clinical trials.